-If you’re thinking of using your retirement funds to help fund your real estate investing, it won;t be long before you come across the concept of a self-directed IRA LLC.
+If you’re thinking of using your retirement funds to help fund your real estate investing, it won’t be long before you come across the concept of a self-directed IRA LLC.

 Completing a real estate transaction with a self-directed IRA can be a slow and cumbersome process.
 Since an IRA is a tax-deferred vehicle, governed by the Internal Revenue Code (the “IRC”), your IRA custodian and you need to use extreme caution to avoid tripping the penalty provisions of the IRC.
 These penalties could have tax consequences that can wipe out a good portion of your retirement savings.
 For that reason, funding a transaction with a self-directed IRA often turns into a gauntlet of documentation that needs to be cleared well in advance by your IRA custodian and signed by parties to the deal you may not meet until the closing.
 Add a time sensitive, foreclosure or REO transaction, that needs to close within days and self-directed IRA investors often find themselves frustrated and unable to get it done.

 Setting up an IRA LLC is way more involved and costly than a traditional LLC for a few reasons.
 First, the owner of the LLC is your IRA account – not you.
-Second, the Operating Agreement needs to be written such that the permissible activities of the LLC will be in compliance with IRC regulations and not be deemed a “prohibited transaction” (part of what we do, is advise clients on what a prohibited transaction means so that they can avoid them).
-Third, your IRA custodian will have a laundry list of requirements, forms and documentation that will need to be completed before funding the new limited liability company.
+Second, the Operating Agreement must be strategically written with the permissible activities of the LLC in compliance with IRC regulations.
+This ensures that you will not take part in any “prohibited transactions”– which we advise clients about avoiding.
+The third phase of this process is corresponding with your IRA custodian.
+They will have a laundry list of requirements, forms and documentation to complete before funding the new limited liability company.